Ray Johnson: New York years

 Johnson's first known piece of mail directing a recipient to "please send to..." someone else dates from 1958; the phrases "please add to and return", "please add and send to", and even "please do not send to" followed.
 Johnson's mail art activities became more systematic with the help of several friends, particularly Bill Wilson and his mother, assemblage artist May Wilson, along with Marie Tavroges Stilkind and later Toby Spiselman.
-In 1962, Ed Plunkett named Johnson's endeavors 'the New York Correspondence School' (NYCS).
+In 1962, Ed Plunkett named Johnson's endeavors 'the New York Correspondence School' (NYCS) – occasionally spelled 'Correspondance' by Johnson.
 In early 1962, Joseph Byrd responded to several mailings with a red rubber stamp, "THIS IS NOT ART," which Johnson then used in his mailings for several months.
 On April 1, 1968, the first of the meeting of the NYCS was held at the Society of Friends Meeting House on Rutherford Place in New York City.
 Two more meetings were called by Johnson in the following weeks, including the Seating-Meeting at New York's Finch College, about which John Gruen reported: "It was ... attended by many artists and 'members' ... all of whom sat around wondering when the meeting would start.
 It never did ... people wrote things on bits of paper, on a blackboard, or simply talked.
 It was all strangely meaningless – and strangely meaningful."
 Johnson staged such events regularly, often following them up with witty typed reports, photocopied for wide distribution via the post.
 Such gatherings continued to be held in various guises into the mid-1980s.

 Johnson produced 13 known unbound pages of his enigmatic A Book About Death from 1963 to 1965.
 Consisting of cryptic texts and drawings (mostly) by Johnson, they were mailed a few at a time, randomly, and offered for sale via a classified ad in The Village Voice., thus very few people ever received all the pages.
 Something Else Press published Johnson's The Paper Snake for a wider audience in 1965.
 Remarking about himself and the book, Johnson said:

 I'm an artist and a, well, I shouldn't call myself a poet but other people have.
 What I do is classify the words as poetry. ...
 The Paper Snake ... is all my writings, rubbings, plays, things that I had given to the publisher, Dick Higgins, editor and publisher, which I mailed to him or brought to him in cardboard boxes or shoved under his door, or left in his sink, or whatever, over a period of years.
 He saved all these things, designed and published a book, and I simply as an artist did what I did without classification.
 So when the book appeared the book stated, "Ray Johnson is a poet", but I never said, "this is a poem", I simply wrote what I wrote and it later became classified.

 Long out of print, The Paper Snake was re-printed by Siglio Press in 2014.